evansbenj/2024_BIO722/9_GATK_and_base_recalibration.md

 ## Base recalibration and recalling genotypes

+Check out a description of the problem [here](http://gatkforums.broadinstitute.org/discussion/44/base-quality-score-recalibration-bqsr).

 Now that we have the indels realigned, we can proceed with base recalibration.

 There are several `GATK` functions that we need to execute to accomplish this.
 We can do these in one perl script that does the following: